 Why are cheetahs important?

-Firstly, as predators, cheetahs are responsible for keeping the antelope population in balance.
-If these animals aren’t hunted, the herd would grow to an enormous size, wiping out their own food supply and starving as a result.
+As predators, cheetahs are responsible for keeping the antelope population in balance.
+If these animals aren’t hunted, the herd would become too big, and have a negative impact on the environment.

-2) Donate to organisations like the GVI Trust or the Cheetah Conservation Fund.
-When donating to the GVI Trust, make sure to request that your funds go toward our wildlife conservation efforts in South Africa.
+- Donate to organisations like Action Change or the Cheetah Conservation Fund.
+When donating to Action Change, make sure to request that your funds go towards our wildlife conservation efforts in South Africa.

 Further reading: Ten of the best organisations to follow to help endangered animals

 Contribute towards GVI’s cheetah conservation research projects

 Cheetah kill utilisation study

 Learning more about how often cheetahs hunt and how much of the kill they actually consume gives us valuable information.

 For example, these findings help park managers to get a better idea of which efforts would be most effective in cheetah conservation.